blecuacp/SCNAs-in-CUPs/README.md

   * 1.a Run this code once for the Training Set (Data/Additional.File.2_TableS1.csv).
   * 1.b Run this code once for the Validation Set (Data/Additional.File.4_TableS3.csv).

-* 2- Code to process and QC the methyaltion arrays (.idat files for both cohorts) can be found under Code/Run_Minfi.R:
+* 2- Code to process and QC the methylation arrays (.idat files for both cohorts) can be found under Code/Run_Minfi.R:
   * 2.a Run this code once for the Training Set.
   * 2.b Run this code once for the Validation Set.